visage-lang/visage-compiler/doc/liveconnect/README.txt

 following is an overview:

-A JavaFX Stage can be embedded in an applet using the com.sun.javafx.runtime.adapter.Applet class.
+A JavaFX Stage can be embedded in an applet using the com.sun.visage.runtime.adapter.Applet class.
 The "MainJavaFXScript" applet parameter indicates the JavaFX class to be run and which will provide the Stage instance that is embedded in the applet.
 For example,

-  Test.fx:
+  Test.visage:

     public var color = Color.YELLOW;
     public function setColor(red: Number,